reactioncommerce/reaction-docs/developer/testing/ci.md

-# Continuous Integration
+# CI Builds
-When a pull requests to the Reaction repo is made, there are four acceptance steps that should be passed.
+When a Pull Request is made to the Reaction repo, there are four acceptance steps that should pass before we merge into the `development` branch.

+When successful, Docker images are also pushed to [Docker Hub](https://hub.docker.com/u/reactioncommerce/).

-## Circle CI
+## Continuous Integration
-Automated CI tests, with Docker images pushed after a successful test build.
+[Circle CI](https://circleci.com/gh/reactioncommerce/reaction) runs our Velocity tests, with Docker images pushed after a successful test build.

-## Code Climate
+## Lint Review
+Automated duplication, security, style review using Code Climate.

-Automated review of `eslint` and [style guide](/styleguide.md) adherance.
+Follows project `eslint` and [style guide](/styleguide.md) guide.

 ## Code Review
 At least two core team members or collaborators will review Pull requests.

 ## CLA
-Contributor License Agreement acceptance for new Pull Requests.
+Contributor License Agreement acceptance for new collaborators.